eigr/spawn/spawn_sdk/spawn_sdk/README.md

 ### Deploy

-Following steps below you will have a valid Elixir application to use in a Spawn cluster.
-However, you will still need to generate a container image with your application so that you can use it together with the [Spawn Operator for Kubernetes](https://github.com/eigr/spawn/tree/main/spawn_operator/spawn_operator).
+Following the steps below, you will have a valid Elixir application to use in a Spawn cluster.
+However, you will still need to generate a container image with your application to use it together with the [Spawn Operator for Kubernetes](https://github.com/eigr/spawn/tree/main/spawn_operator/spawn_operator).

 ## How to use